gyng/grpctest/README.md

 # grpctest

-Minimal repo to try out gRPC on node.
+Minimal repo to try out gRPC on node, TS and Rust.

 ## Trying it out